-MCMS will establish and adhere to procedures related to confidentiality and privacy of student records.
-MCMS will keep student records in a locked file cabinet to which only designated staff will have keys, in accordance with MCMS policies.
-Student special education files will be kept in separate locked cabinets to which only staff designated to have access shall have keys.
+Mayacamas will establish and adhere to procedures related to confidentially and privacy of student records.
+Mayacamas will keep student records in a locked file cabinet to which only designated staff will have keys, in accordance with Mayacamas policies.
+Student special education files will be kept in separate locked cabinets to which only designated staff will have keys.
 Electronic student information systems will use password protected accounts to ensure the same limits on access to student files.
-When a student enters the school upon transfer from an existing district school, the student's records will be requested from the respective district.
+When a student transfers from an existing district school, the student's records will be requested from the respective district.